Personal Property Tax

 Interest will be charged at 14% per year on any payment not received by the Collector's Office by the due date.
 Postmarks are not acceptable.
 After fourth quarter (May 1st), any outstanding balance will be placed in demand.
 Pursuant to Massachusetts General Law Chapter 60 Section 15, a demand fee of $25 will be added.

 Questions concerning assessed owners, assessments, abatements, and mailing addresses should be directed to the Assessor's Office 508-821-1011.

 - Online at City Hall Systems.

-- In-person at 15 Summer Street, please bring the full bill with you if paying in person.
+- In-person at 15 Summer Street in the Tax Collector's Office.
+Please bring bill with you if paying in person.

-- Overnight drop-box at 15 Summer Street near the Riverside Entrance.
+- Overnight drop-box at City Hall (15 Summer Street) near the Riverside Entrance.